Theo Pinson: Brooklyn Nets (2018–2020)

 After going undrafted in the 2018 NBA draft, Pinson joined the Brooklyn Nets for the 2018 NBA Summer League.
 He posted 11.2 points, 4.0 rebounds, and 2.2 assists per game in five summer league games.
 On August 6, 2018, Pinson signed a training camp contract with the Nets, which was confirmed to be a two-way contract for the 2018–19 season.
 Under the terms of the deal, he will split time between the Nets and their NBA G League affiliate, the Long Island Nets.
 Pinson made his NBA debut on October 20, 2018, in a 132–112 loss to the Indiana Pacers, scoring two points with a rebound and two assists in six and half minutes of play.
 On April 10, 2019, the Nets converted Pinson's two-way deal to a full NBA contract.
 On April 15, Pinson made his postseason debut scoring 9 points shooting 3 for 5 from the field and 3 for 4 from 3.
 On July 8, 2019, the Nets re-signed Pinson to a reported two-year contract, after the Nets rescinded their qualifying offer to Pinson on July 6.

 In December 2019, Pinson began to see more minutes for the Nets due to an Achilles injury to David Nwaba.
 On February 4, 2020, Pinson scored 32 points to go with nine rebounds, three assists and two steals in the G League as the Long Island Nets defeated the Wisconsin Herd 117–110.
 On June 23, Pinson was waived by the Nets.
+During his two-year tenure with the Nets, Pinson was known for his dance celebrations on the team's bench.